Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 services.AddMultiTenant().WithInMemoryStore(Configuration.GetSection("InMemoryStoreConfig"))...
 ```

-The configuration section should use this json format:
+The configuration section should use this JSON format:

 ```json
 {